Decision filter

 QuestionBest pageWhy it lives there

-Where does AI belong in the wider operating model?Automate business with AIThat page explains workflow fit stage by stage rather than staying at category level.
+Where does AI belong in the wider operating model?Automate business with AIThat page explains rollout stage by stage instead of staying at category level.

 What does “AI employees” actually mean in practice?AI employees for small businessThat page translates the role idea into realistic support without replacement theatre.

-Which tool type fits my bottleneck?Best AI tools for small businessThe shortlist page compares routes by bottleneck instead of trying to make one product sound universal.
+Which tool type fits my bottleneck?Best AI tools for small businessThe shortlist compares tool categories by bottleneck instead of pretending one product is universal.

 Guardrails